azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 So now we're back to trying to understanding the MCU interface a bit more to try and figure out how to do fun things with it (and to solve my original problem of configuring the equalizer).

-Starting with the SERDES register field names, most notably `post0` as this is the one I care about the most (the first post cursor tap provides de-emphasis to open the eye up).
+Starting with the SERDES register field names, most notably `post0` as this is the one I care about the most (the first post cursor tap provides de-emphasis to open the eye up) I started searching through the MESA code for anything that looked relevant.

 There's a function `vtss_phy_cfg_ob_post0` in `vtss_phy_1g_api.h`, with an accurate-ish yet useless comment "Debug function for setting the ob post0 patch".
 You'd never know what this did from the prototype or comment if you didn't dig as deep into the platform as I had, although looking at the source and seeing some of the implementation gated behind a `#ifdef VTSS_FEATURE_SERDES_MACRO_SETTINGS` might give a hint.
 Interestingly another part of the headers say "do not change" the post1 tap from the power-on default of zero, perhaps there's a silicon bug around this?